junzis/pyModeS/docs/quickstart.md

              (MESSAGE [--reference LAT LON] | --file PATH)
 ```

-One-shot decode of a single hex message, or batch decode of a file
+Three input shapes:

+- **Single message** — `modes decode HEX` prints a pretty-printed
+  JSON object (or one-line compact JSON with `--compact`).
+- **Inline batch** — `modes decode HEX1,HEX2,HEX3` comma-separated
+  messages.
+Emits one compact JSON line per message, sharing a
+  transient `PipeDecoder` so CPR pairs resolve automatically.
+- **File mode** — `modes decode --file PATH` reads from a file (one
-of hex messages (one per line, or `timestamp,hex` CSV).
+  hex per line or `timestamp,hex` CSV).
+Use `-` as `PATH` for stdin.

 Flags:

 - `--compact` — emit one-line JSON instead of pretty-printed
+  (applies to the single-message shape; batch shapes are always
+  compact JSON lines)
 - `--full-dict` — populate every key in the canonical schema
 - `--reference LAT LON` — airborne CPR reference (only valid with
-  a single positional MESSAGE — not with `--file`)
+  a single positional MESSAGE — not with `--file` or comma-batch,
+  since one reference cannot apply to multiple aircraft)
 - `--surface-ref REF` — surface CPR reference (airport ICAO code
   like `LFBO`, or a `lat,lon` string)
 - `--file PATH` — read from a file; use `-` for stdin